Allow List IP Addresses With Your Incoming (MX) Server

 - automatically bypassing unnecessary spam filters (as you have sent the emails, they shouldn't need to be scanned).

-- automatically bypassing any blacklist checks (just in case any IP address ever features on a blacklist).
+- automatically bypassing any blocklist checks (just in case any IP address ever features on a blocklist).